Top 15 Best DIY 3D Printer Kits

 The Tarantula Pro is the latest version of the Tarantula 3D printer kit from the China-based 3D printer manufacturer, TEVO.
 It is based on the classic RepRap Prusa i3 3D printer, its structure is known for its simplicity and robustness.
 It presents a build volume of 235 x 235 x 250 mm and can print with a variety of filaments, from ABS, PLA, PVA, WOOD, etc. It is also equipped with a LCD screen for improved user experience.
 In terms of layer resolution, the manufacturer claims that you can achieve between 0.05mm-0.35mm and the extruder has been upgraded to a volcano extruder.
 This kit comes with a heated bed also.
 It retails for $229.

-The 3D printer Colido DIY, belongs to the Chinese manufacturer Colido.
+The 3D printer Colido DIY comes from the Chinese manufacturer Colido.
 This fused deposition technology 3D printer has a print volume of 200 × 200 × 170 mm, it also has an integrated fan which helps improve the print quality.
 According to the manufacturer, the assembly of the machine is very simple and only takes 15 minutes.
 The machine comes with a PLA coil, the only material it can use to print, as well as an USB key and two explanatory videos.
 You can find the Colido DIY from €180 ($202).

 The Anet A8 is a 3D printer kit developed by Chinese manufacturer Anet.
 The Anet A8 uses FDM technology with a Cartesian FDM head that can print ABS and PLA filaments.
 The Anet A8 is compatible with a wide variety of filaments.
 It has a maximum build volume of 220 x 220 x 240 mm and comes with a heated print bed, reaching up to 100ºC.
 It is equipped with an LCD screen to provide an easier user experience.
 It is one of the most accessible machines on the market, with a starting price around $180.
 The manufacturer, Anet has also launched the Anet A8 Plus: an upgrade to its Anet 8 printer.

-15. Startt, most affordable of the DIY 3D printer kits
+Startt, the most affordable of all the DIY 3D printer kits

 This DIY 3D printer kit belongs to the English brand Startt that produces its machines in China and the printer is distributed by the British company iMakr.
 It is undoubtedly one of the cheapest machines on the market, as it can be purchased from 100€ ($112).
 This FDM technology printer has a printing volume of 120 × 140 × 130 mm, can print with PLA filament and has interchangeable extruders to achieve different print qualities: 0.3, 0.4 or 0.5 mm.
 You can find more information about this 3D printer HERE.